NilsSomm/random_pulse/README.md

 ![The plotted frequency series of generated pulse, but so zoomed out no features are visible](example_freq_zoomout.png)

-But here we can't see anything so let's zoom in some.
+But here we can't see anything, so let's zoom in some.
 ```
 freq_spacing = pulse.get_freq_spacing()
 f_start = int(44 / freq_spacing)